MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-grammar.md

 We can illustrate how rule expansion happens through the above grammar using the sample query "knowledge discovery and data mining 2019 deep learning" and the example index created in the ["create custom MAKES index" how-to guide](how-to-index-build.md).
 This illustration attempts to model what the parse tree generated from each subsequent rule expansion might look like, and **only includes branches resulting in valid interpretations**:

 1. "knowledge discovery and data mining" => synonym of conference series named "kdd"
-    1. "2019" => publication year "2019", weight -1
+    1. "2019" => publication year "2019", weight -1, accumulated weight -1
-        1. "deep learning" => field of study "deep learning", weight -1
+        1. "deep learning" => field of study "deep learning", weight -1, accumulated weight -2
-            1. END OF QUERY, top matching paper "Cluster-GCN: An Efficient Algorithm for Training Deep and Large Graph Convolutional Networks", weight -18.942
+            1. END OF QUERY, top matching paper "Cluster-GCN: An Efficient Algorithm for Training Deep and Large Graph Convolutional Networks", weight -18.942, accumulated weight -20.942
-        1. "deep" => title word "deep", weight -1
+        1. "deep" => title word "deep", weight -1, accumulated weight -2
-            1. "learning" => title word "learning", weight -1
+            1. "learning" => title word "learning", weight -1, accumulated weight -3
-                1. END OF QUERY, top matching paper "Sherlock: A Deep Learning Approach to Semantic Data Type Detection", weight -19.03
+                1. END OF QUERY, top matching paper "Sherlock: A Deep Learning Approach to Semantic Data Type Detection", weight -19.03, accumulated weight -22.03
 1. "knowledge discovery and data mining 2019" => synonym of conference instance named "kdd 2019"
-    1. "deep learning" => field of study "deep learning", weight -1
+    1. "deep learning" => field of study "deep learning", weight -1, accumulated weight -1
-        1. END OF QUERY, top matching paper "Cluster-GCN: An Efficient Algorithm for Training Deep and Large Graph Convolutional Networks", weight -18.942
+        1. END OF QUERY, top matching paper "Cluster-GCN: An Efficient Algorithm for Training Deep and Large Graph Convolutional Networks", weight -18.942, accumulated weight -19.942
-    1. "deep" => title word "deep", weight -1
+    1. "deep" => title word "deep", weight -1, accumulated weight -1
-        1. "learning" => title word "learning", weight -1
+        1. "learning" => title word "learning", weight -1, accumulated weight -2
-            1. END OF QUERY, top matching paper "Sherlock: A Deep Learning Approach to Semantic Data Type Detection", weight -19.03
+            1. END OF QUERY, top matching paper "Sherlock: A Deep Learning Approach to Semantic Data Type Detection", weight -19.03, accumulated weight -21.03

 The full parse tree including invalid interpretations would be significantly larger, as each possible alternative enclosure and indexed attribute reference are expanded and tested.
 For example, using the query term "2019" at node 1.a. in the above illustration: